stackbit-projects/lakecitydigital-7cb08/content/pages/index.md

-      Our name is centered around the philosophy that our work   should best capture a businesses essence,
+      Our name is centered around the philosophy that our work   should best capture a businesses essence,as we embark to build positive relatable identities

-      as we embark to build positive relatable identities for both urban and rural clientele.
+      for both urban and rural clientele.
     actions:
       - type: Button
         label: Sign up